section-engineering-education/engineering-education/articles/building-an-appointment-scheduling-telegram-bot/index.md

 In the code above, you defined a method called `add_appointment` where you passed `update` and `context` as parameters.
 In the function, you saved the user’s message and `chat_id`.
 You then made use of the `chat_id` to query the FQL client using  the `users_index` index to check the user data that matches the `chat_id`.

-Next, you updated the `last_command` field in the user data to save the `add_appointment` command the user sent.
+Next, you updated the `last_command` field in the user's data to save the `add_appointment` command the user sent.
 You then sent a message requesting the user to enter the name of the appointment and its due date separated by a comma.

 You have to create another method called `echo` that will collect the name and the due date for the new appointment then save it to the database.
 Copy and paste the code below after your `add_appointment` method in your python file.